OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-The card expands vertically when hovered over, revealing hidden content smoothly.
-This effect is achieved using CSS transitions and transforms, offering a clean and performant solution without JavaScript.
-We'll be using standard CSS3 properties, making it widely compatible.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands smoothly when hovered, revealing hidden content with a subtle animation.
+We'll use only CSS, requiring no JavaScript.
+This example uses plain CSS, but could be easily adapted to a framework like Tailwind CSS.

 **Description of the Styling:**

-The card starts in a collapsed state, displaying only a title and a small preview.
-On hover, the card expands to reveal additional content that's initially hidden.
-The expansion is smooth thanks to CSS transitions, and a subtle box-shadow effect enhances the visual appeal.
-A gradient background is added for extra style.
+The card utilizes transitions for smooth animation on hover.
+The main container has a fixed height, initially showing only the title and a small portion of the content.
+On hover, the height expands, revealing the full content.
+A subtle box-shadow is added for visual depth, and the content inside smoothly transitions with the card expansion.

 **Full Code:**